Social Work Page

 • Participating in special education assessment meetings as well as individual Educational Planning Meetings

-• Working with those problems in a child's living situation that affect the child’s adjustment in school. (home, school, and community)
+• Working with challenges within a child's living situation that affect the child’s adjustment in school. (home, school, and community)

 • Counseling (group, individual and/or family)

-• Mobilizing family, school, and community resources to enable the child to learn as effectively as possible in his or her educational program
+• Mobilizing family, school, and community resources to enable the child to learn as effectively as possible in his or her educational progtam.

 • Assisting in developing positive behavioral intervention strategies.